(1996-2024)

 Servheen did not comment on the court case but he did say having safe quality habitat on public lands for bears will likely become even more crucial to bear conservation in the years and decades to come as private lands, formerly available for bears to pass safely through, fill up with sprawl.
 Sprawl is rapidly expanding in the area around Hoback Junction, between Pinedale and Bondurant, Star Valley, and Alpine.
 This is why Servheen, who formerly was optimistic about bear recovery and supported delisting, is much more cautious and skeptical about the state’s willingness to adopt flexible policies that emphasize bear conservation over bear removal.

 Servheen says humans like to fixate on numbers, which can be an important metric in calculating profit or loss, progress or decline, success or failure.
 When it comes to grizzlies, the number of bears at a given moment is less instructive than assessing acres and square miles of secure habitat that can reliably support a stable population indefinitely—and buffer against deleterious effects of development and simply large numbers of people moving through landscapes which inevitable results in a lower carrying capacity for bears.
 Yes, there are five or six times the number of grizzlies in Greater Yellowstone now than when the population dipped to its nadir, but recovery demands doing an honest assessment about habitat trends.
-If one that, and honestly acknowledges that counties through lax planning and zoning have allowed sprawl to explode largely unchecked, the expanding bear population is running into unceasing waves of human pressures and permanent impacts that do not bode well with bears.
+If one does that, and honestly acknowledges that counties through lax planning and zoning have allowed sprawl to explode largely unchecked, the expanding bear population is running into unceasing waves of human pressures and permanent impacts that do not bode well with bears.

 Servheen originally was one of those who said the public needs to understand that agencies do manage for populations and not for individuals but he has developed his own fondness for 399 because her longevity has enabled the public to gain a better understanding and appreciation for grizzlies that didn’t exist before.
 Mostly, he wants citizens to empathize with the challenges they face .